-Important Factors of Being a Great Magician in Dallas
+Important Factors of Being a Great Corporate Magician in Dallas

-There's a lot that goes into being a magician in Dallas' vast corporate market.
+There's a lot that goes into being a magician in Dallas' vast corporate market, especially when you're DFW's highest rated magician.
 It's not just all magic tricks and fun stuff.
 Here are the main 4 things I consider to be most important when working corporate events.

 1. Top-notch communication